mahdi-aouchiche/software_construction_2_gtest/README.md

   - $ cmake ..
   - $ make
   - $ ./test
-- The 5 test all pass, but some added tests might fail.
+- The 5 tests all pass, but some added tests might fail.